RubisetCie/audacity-sapphire/README.md

 - Added clip options to manage envelope points (Clear, Clamp, etc).
 - Added scrolling to the left of the zero.
 - Non-modal dialogs for real-time compatible effects.
+- Fixed VST/VST3 parameters being reset when audio is played.
 - Removed advertisements to "Get more effects", etc.

 ## Building